dbazile/andsoitcontinues.com/data/markdown/adventures-in-dual-booting.md

+---
-Date:     2013-08-15
+date:    2013-08-15
-Subject:  Adventures in Dual Booting
+subject: Adventures in Dual Booting
-Tags:     debian, linux, dual boot, windows 7, grub
+tags:
+    - debian
+    - linux
+    - dual boot
+    - windows 7
+    - grub
+abstract: |
-Abstract: Performed a Windows 7 reinstall this weekend.
+    Performed a Windows 7 reinstall this weekend.
 In the spirit of actually documenting these things so I'm not scrambling off into Google every time I have to do this, this post is a very unscientific description of how I was able to restore GRUB after the install.
+---

 ## 1. Boot from Debian Install Disc